helloarchy/ecommerce.net.microservices/README.md

-﻿# eCommerce .NET Microservices
+# eCommerce .NET Microservices
 This application is created using many .NET web API microservices.
-The eCommerce use case provides a simple scenario to practice microservice development in .NET, with all data held in memory.
+The eCommerce use case provides a simple scenario to practice microservice development in .NET, with all data held in memory, and communication between services being sychronous.
+Another project will use asynchronous communication.